Beech (Yr 4)

 Children will be grouped according to their attainment in Maths, English & Reading - groups will be fluid and may change on a daily basis.
 Maths & English will also be taught through the creative theme as much as possible.

-Spellings will be studied most mornings and on Friday the children work in groups to decide the spellings they need to learn over the weekend for a spelling test the following Friday.
-The children will have written the spellings, they need to practice over the weekend, in their home learning diaries.
+Spellings will be taught weekly and on Friday the children will receive their new list to be practised at home, for a spelling test the following Friday.
 There are also key words that the children need to know.
 This list is to be worked throughout year 4 and may be part of their home learning, this is to encourage the children to learn the spellings so they are in their long term memory, rather than short.

 Children will be encouraged to be independent learners as much as possible in all areas and start to take on more responsibility for themselves and their learning.